글로벌 증시, 8,000 돌파 후 급락한 KOSPI와 시장 동향

 | 🇩🇪 Germany | DAX | — | ▼ | ▼ Decline |

-Prices as of May 15 market close.
+Prices as of May 15.
 Please verify figures via local exchanges or Yahoo Finance.

-On May 15, the KOSPI set a historic milestone in early trading, touching 8,040 points—the first time ever breaking the 8,000 mark.
-However, it quickly reversed due to explosive selling by foreign investors, closing in the 7,400 range.
-The Asia Business Daily reported on this as the "8,000-Point Curse," noting a decline of over 6%.
-The KOSDAQ also fell by roughly 5%.
+On May 15, the KOSPI set a historic milestone in early trading, touching 8,040 points and surpassing the 8,000 mark for the first time ever.
+However, it soon plummeted to the 7,400 level due to heavy foreign selling.
+The Asia Business Daily reported this as the "8,000-Point Curse," noting a decline of over 6%.
+The KOSDAQ also fell by approximately 5%.

-- Foreigners: Massive net selling (over 20 trillion KRW net sold on the KOSPI in just four days this month)
+- Foreigners: Large-scale net selling (Over 20 trillion KRW sold in the last four days).

-- Individuals: Net buying (bottom-fishing during the crash)
+- Individuals: Net buying (Picking up stocks during the plunge).

 🇺🇸 U.S. Market

-U.S. markets closed lower on May 15, pressured by tech weakness and a surge in Treasury yields.
-The Dow Jones fell over 500 points, while the S&P 500 and Nasdaq also retreated.
-While the 14th saw a rally—with the S&P 500 and Nasdaq hitting record highs and the Dow reclaiming 50,000—inflation fears and disappointment regarding the conclusion of the Trump-Xi Beijing summit soured the mood.
+U.S. stocks fell on May 15, weighed down by tech weakness and surging bond yields.
+The Dow dropped over 500 points, while the S&P 500 and Nasdaq also declined.
+After reaching record highs on May 14, sentiment soured due to inflation fears and disappointment over the conclusion of the Trump-Xi Beijing summit.

-- Cisco Systems (CSCO): Led the tech rally on the 14th but fell on the 15th alongside the broader tech sell-off.
+- Cisco Systems (CSCO): Led the tech rally on May 14 but declined on May 15 along with the broader tech sector.

 🌏 Asian & European Markets